Blinerator/aes-128-fpga/doc/external_interface.md

 2. The user shall populate the data bus with the first 4 bytes of the initial vector and assert `start`.
     - The data bus shall use little endianness.
     - The data bus shall remain valid while `start` is asserted.
+    - The FPGA shall assert `done` when it has read the data.
 3. The user shall repeat the handshaking sequence in (2), transmitting first the initial vector, then the key, and finally the first plaintext.
 4. The user shall assert `send_auth` to indicate it is ready to receive the cipherblock.
     - While `send_auth` is asserted, the FPGA shall drive the data bus.